kteich88/text_miner/README.md

 # Testing 1,2,3...

-The programs enclosed in this zip file are intended for RSPEC testing and practive using regular expressions.
+The programs included in this project are intended for Rspec testing and practice using regular expressions.
+Please see Deployment for further instruction.

 ## Getting Started